 Comments made on social media

-Comments and objections made on social media platforms like Facebook will not be taken into account when formally considering all the representations made in response to an application, unless they have been formally submitted to the Council.
+Comments and objections made on social media platforms like Facebook or Twitter will not be taken into account when formally considering all the representations made in response to an application, unless they have been formally submitted to the Council.

-What can you comment on?
+What you can comment on

 You can support or object to a proposal, but you should bear in mind that planning applications can only be decided on the basis of planning issues, such as: